sph-mn/sph-sc-lib/c-versions/readme.md

-contains libraries from ../source that are written in sc as transcompiled c versions
+contains libraries from ../source that as transcompiled c versions.